AudreH/mergeTrees/cran-comments.md

 ## Re submission
 - changed the name of the package to match the main function (Rmergetrees -> mergeTrees)
-- reset par options to user's options in Rmergetrees example
+- reset par options to user's options in mergeTrees example

 - as.fusionTree title completed (CRAN requirements)
 - add par(mfrow = c(1,1)) at the end (CRAN requirements)